 If you’re an eCommerce store owner, Google Merchant Center should be on your radar.
 Google Merchant Center lets you manage how your product inventory appears on Google.
-So, if you’re selling anything online and utilizing Google Shopping, Merchant Center is what allows you to pull all of your products in, display photos, prices, descriptions and more.
-So, in other words, Merchant Center is kind of a big deal!
+So, if you’re selling anything online and utilizing Google Shopping, Merchant Center is the tool that allows you to pull your products into Google Ads, display photos, prices, descriptions, and more.
+In other words, Merchant Center is kind of a big deal!

-After working with many eCommerce clients for The Media Captain and starting our own in-house eCommerce brand, DermWarehouse, we’ve become extremely well versed in Google Merchant Center.
-This is an extremely important tool to submit the most relevant and accurate product information for your shopping ads and ensure your visibility on Google.
+After working with many eCommerce clients for The Media Captain and starting our own in-house eCommerce brand, DermWarehouse, we’ve become extremely well-versed in Google Merchant Center.
+This is an invaluable tool to submit the most relevant and accurate product information for your shopping ads and ensure your visibility on Google.

-Getting familiar with Google Merchant Center is vital as you start running Google shopping ads so today I’m going to walk you through what you need to know.
+Getting familiar with Google Merchant Center is vital as you start running Google shopping ads and this article will walk you through the most important functions of this platform.

 Need help setting up Google shopping ads or your merchant center account?
 Contact The Media Captain!